The Guide

 Where do most international families live in Riyadh?
 The main clusters are the Diplomatic Quarter (embassy and senior corporate families), Al Waha and Ghirnatah (north-west, near Reigate Grammar campuses), Al Hamra (central-south, near BISR), and Al Yasmin (north, near American International School Riyadh).
 Most families live in compounds when they first arrive, then move to free-standing villas once they're settled.

 Is Riyadh a good place to raise children?
 Most families who've spent time here say it's better than they expected.
 Compound life provides a ready-made community for children, schools are well-resourced, and the social restrictions that defined Saudi Arabia for decades have loosened considerably since 2017.
-The main adjustments are the climate, the car-dependence, and the pace of daily life being slower than major Western cities.
-Families who approach it with an open mind tend to have a good experience.
+The main adjustments are the climate, the car-dependence, and a slower daily pace than major Western cities.

 Fees correct as of January 2026.
 We work hard to make every figure, date and description on this page accurate.
 We don't always get it right.
 If you spot an error, please use the feedback button or email us directly.